tylerharter/cs301-projects/fall18/p9/README.md

 python main.py read_and_clean_all sample_data
 ```

-example of output from this function
+Example of output from this function:
  ```
  [
   {